 Equivalent to articling, the LPP is one of the pathways to licensing in Ontario.
-Providing a 4-month Work Placement is as simple as completing our Employer Profile Form.
-As a work placement employer, your responsibilities include:
+Providing a 4-month Work Experience is as simple as completing our Employer Profile Form.
+As a work experience employer, your responsibilities include:

 - Providing a full-time 16-week opportunity to a law school graduate enrolled in the LPP (January to April)

 - Integrating your chosen candidate into the work of your practice (e.g.: conducting research, drafting, assisting with client activities, etc.)

 - We are here to support you and the candidate during the work experience